apache/predictionio/docs/manual/source/evaluation/metricbuild.html.md

 `(Query, PredictedResult, ActualResult)`-tuple (*QPA-tuple*) as input and return a score.
 Exploiting this properties allows us to implement custom metric with a single line of code (plus some boilerplates).
-We demonstate this with two metrics: accuracy and precision.
+We demonstrate this with two metrics: accuracy and precision.

 <!--